 When accessing Ethereum’s GitHub page, users and potential ETH miners will be greeted with the message:

 Ethereum’s transition to hybrid PoW/PoS (as expanded upon in Section 5) is set to drastically reduce ETH block rewards, with a subsequent and inevitable complete transition to PoS which will do away with mining altogether.
-That’s right, there will be no mining of ETH once Casper is implemented.
+But looking at the official ETH 2.0 roadmap, it appears that the current PoW blockchain will remain operational until near the end of Phase 2.

-For example, if your Ethereum mining rig and GPU mines roughly 168 MH/s, then at an ETH price of say $229, you are looking at earning roughly USD $2.20 per day or $800 per year.
+For example, if your Ethereum mining rig and GPU mines roughly 168 MH/s, then at an ETH price of say $1,654, you are looking at earning roughly USD $16.18 per day or $5,905 per year.
 That’s accounting for your annual power cost of nearly USD $150.
 Keep in mind that this is with only one GPU Ethereum miner and is likely a grossly underestimated number.
+Not bad right?

 Head on over to https://www.cryptocompare.com/mining/calculator/eth to play around with various numbers (hashing power, power consumption, cost per kWh, and pool fee) in order to get a better understanding of the actual costs and profits associated with mining Ethereum.